-Training is a journey in and of itself and is essential to making your Challenge Walk MS experience great.
+Training is a journey and is essential to making your Challenge Walk MS experience great.
 Our best advice?
-Start training immediately and walk naturally.
-Stand up straight, don't swing your arms wildly or take very long strides and you'll do just fine.
+Start training as soon as you can and walk naturally; stand up straight, don't swing your arms wildly or take very long strides, and you'll do just fine.

-There’s a place for everyone at Challenge Walk MS, and we’re breaking down everything you need to know from what to wear, what to eat and drink, and how to train, stretch and prevent injuries.
+There’s a place for everyone at Challenge Walk MS, and we’re breaking down everything you need to know from what to wear, what to eat and drink, and how to prevent injuries.

 Note: If you have had any recent surgery, muscle or joint problems, please consult your personal health care professional before starting a stretching or exercise program.

 Training should begin as soon as you register for Challenge Walk MS, but make sure to assess your fitness and choose the right training program.